 - Average cost per unit = $70,000 / 1,000 = $70

 - Markup = $150 – $70 = $80

-You can use the following Markup Formula Calculator
+We can use the following calculator

 |Average Selling Price Per Unit – Average Cost Per Unit

 |0 – 0 =

-Now let us take the real-life example of Apple Inc.’s published financial statement for the last three accounting periods.
-Based on publicly available financial information the Markup of Apple Inc. can be calculated for the accounting years 2016 to 2018.
+Now let us take Apple Inc.’s published financial statement Example for the last three accounting periods to understand the markup formula in excel.
+Based on publicly available financial informationFinancial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
+Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc., the Markup of Apple Inc. can be calculated for the accounting years 2016 to 2018.

-For the calculation of markup margin first, we have calculated average selling price and average cost price using the below-given formula-
+We have calculated average selling price and average cost price using the below-given formula-

-In the below given excel template, we have used the markup margin calculation to find the Markup of Apple Inc.
+In the below given excel template, we have used the markup calculation.

 So, the Markup of Apple Inc. will be-